-Tempeh can actually taste amazing, but it just takes a little bit of seasoning, some oil, and voila!
+It takes a little bit of seasoning, some oil, and voila!
 You’ll have a tasty protein source for your meal.
 (Word to the world: don’t try to cook it in the slow cooker.
 It was a nightmare haha.)

 1. Bake it.
 I love baked BBQ tempeh (just coat in BBQ sauce and bake for 20 minutes at 350), or even plain with olive oil, salt, pepper, garlic powder and smoked paprika.

 2. Pan-fry it.
 This is my favorite method!
 Take the sliced tempeh and marinate in this following mixture: 3 tablespoons Tamari, 1 tablespoon olive oil, splash of apple cider vinegar, 1 teaspoon maple syrup, 1/4 teaspoon each of garlic powder, chili powder, smoked paprika, and season well with salt and pepper.

 Pan-fry in olive oil (don’t skimp on the oil; it makes it so crispy as good!) for about 3-5 minutes each side.

 For the AMAZING tempeh sandwich I made a couple of weeks ago, I added slices of the pan-fried tempeh onto gluten-free bread.
 Next, I spread homemade Thousand Island dressing (avocado mayo, orange juice, a little ketchup and chopped fresh herbs), and topped it with kimchi.
 For the soup, I used this vegan tomato soup recipe.
 You’d never know it was made without heavy cream.